gjtorikian/tailwind_merge/README.md

 ### Merging behavior

-`tailwind_merge` is designed to be predictable and intuitive.
-It follows a set of rules to determine which class "wins" when there are conflicts.
-Here is a brief overview of the conflict resolutions which `tailwind_merge` can do.
+`tailwind_merge` is built to be intuitive.
+It follows a set of rules to determine which class wins when there are conflicts.
+Here is a brief overview of its conflict resolution.

 ### Last conflicting class wins